Jamie Farr: Career

 During the late 1970s, Farr appeared regularly as one of the celebrity judges on The Gong Show.
-He also made frequent guest appearances on several other game shows, including The $100,000 Pyramid, Super Password, and Body Language.
+He also made frequent guest appearances on several other game shows, including Battle of the Network Stars, The $100,000 Pyramid, Super Password, and Body Language.
+He also attempted game show hosting with Oddball, an updated version of Get the Message for NBC.
+However, the pilot did not get picked up.
 Following the end of M*A*S*H in 1983, Farr, Harry Morgan, and William Christopher reprised their roles for two seasons on the spinoff show AfterMASH, which followed their characters after the end of the war.
-Between the 1970s and early 1990s, he appeared in several made-for-TV movies such as Murder Can Hurt You, Return of the Rebels, and Combat Academy and guest starred on shows including Kolchak: The Night Stalker, Emergency!, and Murder She Wrote.
-He played the Sheik in The Cannonball Run, Cannonball Run II, and Speed Zone and was the only actor to have appeared in all three Cannonball Run films.
+Between the 1970s and 1990s, he appeared in several made-for-TV movies such as Murder Can Hurt You, Return of the Rebels, and Combat Academy and guest starred on shows including Kolchak: The Night Stalker, Emergency!, The Love Boat, Murder She Wrote, Diagnosis: Murder, and Mad About You.
+He played the Sheik in The Cannonball Run (1981), Cannonball Run II (1984) and Speed Zone (1989), and was the only actor to have appeared in all three Cannonball Run films.
 He also appeared in TV commercials, including for Wonder Bread, Mars bars, and IBM computers.

 Farr's debut on Broadway was as Nathan Detroit in Guys and Dolls in the 1990s at age 60.
 He had wanted to play this role since seeing the show in high school.
-He replaced Nathan Lane in the role last minute, only having two weeks and one full-cast rehearsal before the show opened.
+He replaced Nathan Lane in the role at the last minute, only having two weeks and one full-cast rehearsal before the show opened.
 In 1997, he played Oscar Madison opposite former M*A*S*H costar William Christopher as Felix Unger in The Odd Couple.
 The two had appeared in several movies before being cast together in M*A*S*H. He also appeared in Flamingo Court opposite Anita Gillette.
 His other shows have included Say Goodnight, Gracie, The Last Romance, George Washington Slept Here, Catch Me If You Can, Don't Dress for Dinner, Lend Me a Tenor, Tuesdays with Morrie, and Oklahoma!.